ZicongJiang/mine-web/content/en/project/Raspberrypi/index.md

 # Project summary to display on homepage.
 summary = """
-/*Advisor: Prof. Liquan Zhao*/
+*Advisor: Prof. Liquan Zhao<br>
-/*2019.08-2021.07 School of Information Engineering, Northeast Electric Power University, CHINA*/ ➢ Designed a pair of smart glasses based on Raspberry Pi, which can realize the remote transmission of information (video, audio, text, photo, image and voice control), and real-time fault detection in the smart glasses terminal to give feedback for better maintenance.<br>
+2019.08-2021.07 School of Information Engineering, Northeast Electric Power University, CHINA*

+➢ Designed a pair of smart glasses based on Raspberry Pi, which can realize the remote transmission of information (video, audio, text, photo, image and voice control), and real-time fault detection in the smart glasses terminal to give feedback for better maintenance.<br>